Season's greetings at Sears: Dingy shops, sparse shelves

 Even after all of Sears' pain, Lampert argued during its bankruptcy that he was its best chance.
 Industry experts remain skeptical of his ability to revive Sears, saying he is still neglecting stores.

-'I don't think this was a surprise to anyone,' said Scott Stewart, CEO of Turnaround Management Association, whose members include corporate turnaround experts and store liquidators.
-'It was more a surprise that (Lampert) publicly determined that this was something salvageable.'
+"I don't think this was a surprise to anyone,'" said Scott Stuart, CEO of Turnaround Management Association, whose members include corporate turnaround experts and store liquidators.
+"It was more a surprise that (Lampert) publicly determined that this was something salvageable.'"

 That's no solace to employees like Victor Urquidez, the assistant manager at a Sears Auto Center in Chula Vista, California, who said he will be losing his job when the store closes in late December.

 What comes next for Sears?
 There's little optimism.
-While some vendors are still sending in goods, the rescue plan has barely begun and shoppers simply have far better options elsewhere.
+While there are plenty of vendors still sending in goods, the rescue plan has barely begun and shoppers simply have far better options elsewhere.

-AP Retail Writer Joseph Pisani in New York contributed to this report.
+AP Retail Writer Joseph Pisani in New Jersey contributed to this report.